-The independent visitor’s role and functions can also be described in terms of what (s)he is not intended to do, for instance:
+The independent visitor's role and functions can also be described in terms of what they are not intended to do, for instance:

 In some cases the independent visitor will be involved in meetings or consultation processes, either as a legal requirement or on a discretionary basis, for instance:

-In some situations the child may have an urgent need for skilled advocacy, for example because (s)he is dissatisfied with the current arrangements for his/her care, because of an absence of progress in achieving a plan for the future or because (s)he feels that his/her views are ignored, not sought or because (s)he is being abused.
+In some situations the child may have an urgent need for skilled advocacy, for example because they are dissatisfied with the current arrangements for their care, because of an absence of progress in achieving a plan for the future or because they feel that their views are ignored, not sought or because they are being abused.

 The independent visitor is not expected to fulfil this role.
 Instead, the independent visitor must be able to recognise the needs of the child in such serious situations and with the child's agreement draw the concerns to the attention of the child's social worker, the manager of the Right to Rights Service or the Safeguarding Unit.
 Issues of a serious nature which arise outside of working hours should be reported to the Out of Hours Team.

 In certain cases it may be appropriate to refer the matter to one of the voluntary organisations which specialises in advocacy.